 My earliest memory of the Sydney’s Taylor Square Newsagency was when they had a “footpath sub-branch” outside The Oxford Hotel.
 As a young man from the country, I was somewhat overwhelmed by the large collection of international newspapers and “adult magazines” they sold.
 And yes, in my younger years, I may have bought some of both.
 Back in the late 80s and early 90s, I was still a magazine buyer.
 And so when I came to Sydney, I liked nothing more than “stocking up” ahead of a return to life in the country.

-By the time I’d moved to Sydney in the mid 90s, I’m pretty sure they no longer had the “footpath sub-branch”.
+By the time I’d moved to Sydney in the mid-90s, I’m pretty sure they no longer had the “footpath sub-branch”.
 Instead, the Taylor Square Newsagency had a fairly healthy floor space on the opposite side of the road, and they had an amazing collection of magazines.
-Back then I was still buying “fashion magazines” and “gay magazines” and things like “The Face”.
+Back then I was still buying “fashion magazines” “gay magazines” and things like “The Face”.
 Yes, really.

 A few years later I was buying cooking magazines and computer magazines.
 And then it was family history magazines.
 More recently, I was using the Taylor Square Newsagency for art magazines, the only magazines I still buy in the physical form.